-- 24.1 All certificated employees in the bargaining unit shall be placed on a single salary schedule (see Appendix B & E). - For the 2019/2020 school year, the District agrees to a 4%, on-schedule compensation increase. - For the 2020/2021 school year, the District agrees to a 2%, on-schedule compensation increase. - 24.2 The salary schedules and salary classification requirements of all employees are set forth in this Article. - 24.3 The payroll period for employees hired prior to July 1, 2005 shall be defined as monthly, beginning in July.
+24.1 All certificated employees in the bargaining unit shall be placed on a single salary schedule (see Appendix B).

+For the 2020/2021 school year, the District agrees to a 2% off-schedule compensation.

+For the 2021/2022 school year, the District agrees to a 4.5%, on schedule compensation increase.

+- 24.2 The salary schedules and salary classification requirements of all employees are set forth in this Article. - 24.3 The payroll period for employees hired prior to July 1, 2005 shall be defined as monthly, beginning in July.
 For all employees hired on or after July 1, 2005, the payroll period shall be eleven months commencing August 2005.
-Salary payments for services in addition to the employee's regular assignment(s) shall be made not later than the 10th of the following month. - 24.4 Classification by Professional Preparation
+Salary payments for services in addition to the employee's regular assignment(s) shall be made not later than the 10th of the following month.

+24.4 Classification by Professional Preparation